dankimio/dankimio.github.xx/_posts/2015-12-31-a-year-in-review.md

 - [I don’t want to be a winner](https://signalvnoise.com/posts/3977-i-dont-want-to-be-a-winner)
 - [Dialing Down](http://www.cgpgrey.com/blog/dialing-down)
 - [The day I became a millionaire](https://m.signalvnoise.com/the-day-i-became-a-millionaire-55d7dc4d8293)
-- And I'd like to highlight one article: [Web Design: The First 100 Years](http://idlewords.com/talks/web_design_first_100_years.htm).
+- And I'd like to highlight one article – [Web Design: The First 100 Years](http://idlewords.com/talks/web_design_first_100_years.htm).
 A must read.
 Doesn't matter whether you're a designer or a developer or someone else.

 ## Goals for 2016
 - Write `Goals for 2016` post.